 The graveyard is so beautiful and you can walk around for hours taking in the sights.

 I have wanted to visit here since I was 13 years old and so it was an absolute dream to finally tick this off my list.

-Make sure you add Pére Lachaise onto your itinerary when visiting Paris as it’s a must-see!
+Make sure you add Pére Lachaise to your itinerary when visiting Paris as it’s a must-see!

-Read more on Paris – Where to find the best macaroons!
+Read more – Where to find the best macaroons in Paris!